- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Coffee beans are very porous, this allows the gases to easily pass in and out of the beans.
 The grinding process increases the porosity of the coffee beans and this increases the loss of carbon dioxide and thus resulting in the bad taste of your coffee.

 Another reason to not buy pre-ground coffee is that of moisture damage.
 One of the reasons your coffee tastes delicious is because the water and the oil present on and in the coffee beans mix with each other perfectly.
-The air around us is filled with moisture, which can react with oil of coffee beans and destroy the rich taste of your coffee.
+The air around us is filled with moisture, which can react with the oil of coffee beans and destroy the rich taste of your coffee.

 When you grind the coffee beans, the surface area for absorption of moisture increases which is why freshly-ground and brewed coffee always tastes so good.
 But if the pre-ground coffee is not used immediately, the moisture can get to it before you do and then say goodbye to your yummy coffee.